Last Modified: 6/2/2014 Location: FL, PR, USVI Business: Part A, Part B

 A. Amounts listed under “par fee” represent the potential Medicare allowance for a physician or nonphysician practitioner who has signed a Medicare participation agreement (form CMS-460).
 (Click here for more information about the CMS-460.)
 Signing this agreement means the provider has agreed to accept Medicare allowances as payment in full; the benefits are therefore assigned to the provider.

-Amounts listed under “nonpar fee” represent the potential Medicare allowance for a physician or nonphysician practitioner who has NOT signed a participation agreement; these allowances are generally 95% of the amount for a participating provider in the same area.
+Amounts listed under “nonpar fee” represent the potential Medicare allowance for a physician or nonphysician practitioner who has NOT signed a participation agreement; these allowances are generally 95 percent of the amount for a participating provider in the same area.
 Nonparticipating providers may choose to accept Medicare assignment or not.

 The limiting charge is the maximum amount a nonparticipating provider may legally charge a beneficiary when filing an unassigned claim.
-The limiting charge for a service is 115% of the nonpar amount.
+The limiting charge for a service is 115 percent of the nonpar amount.